 Sleep and the Immune System

 If you’re not making sleep a priority, it will catch up with you—in fact, maybe it already has.
 Are you prone to catching colds?
 Is it harder to recover from infections, wounds, or other ailments?
-Sleep and the Immune System work together, and are dependent on each other, to keep your body strong and disease free.
+Sleep and the Immune System work together, and rely on each other, to keep your body strong and disease free.

 Getting adequate sleep bolsters your immunity which helps you to get sick less often—and heal more quickly.
 A weak immune system makes you more susceptible to illnesses.
 This can hinder or prevent, sleep.
 Viewed this way, it’s easy to see that sleep and the immune system should be kept top-of-mind.

 It’s essential to maintain a fully functioning immune system; anything less deprives us of robust health.
 Bottom line, sleep loss—even in the short-term—can compromise immunity in the long-term.

 Getting quality sleep should never be an afterthought…

 Practice being mindful; keeping an intentional focus on sleep and the immune system is key.
 Neglecting sleep to deal with life’s other urgencies is just a bad idea.

 Making sure you get the right amount of uninterrupted sleep each night helps ready your immune system to respond and perform at its best.
 This should go hand-in-hand with managing your daytime habits—such as: